python-jsonschema/vocab-json-seq/README.md

 This document does not define the specific implementation of streams.
 A programming language or implementation with lazy iterable support SHOULD represent streams using this language feature.

+Implementations MUST also consider JSON `array` values to be streams for the purpose of the keywords defined in this vocabulary.

+Schema authors who do not wish to allow `array` valued instances are RECOMMENDED to use existing JSON Schema mechanisms to exclude them (e.g. `{"not": {"type": "array"}}`).

-The core JSON vocabulary [does not allow](https://json-schema.org/draft/2020-12/json-schema-core.html#name-instance-data-model) external vocabularies to define additional types via the `type` keyword.
+The core JSON vocabulary [does not allow](https://json-schema.org/draft/2020-12/json-schema-core.html#name-instance-data-model) external vocabularies to define additional data types via the `type` keyword.
 It does however [allow](https://json-schema.org/draft/2020-12/json-schema-core.html#name-non-json-instances) for the application of JSON Schema to types beyond those provided by JSON.
 A `streamType` keyword is therefore introduced below, which can be used to assert a value is a stream in the sense defined here.

+(Editor's note: the definition of `streamType` may be moved to a separate vocabulary in the future).

 ### 4.2 The `streamType` Keyword